Jwychor/EZ_Factor_Analysis/README.md

 require(EZFactorAnalysis)
 EZ_FA()
 ```
 The dashboard can access all dataframes in the current global environment.
+Closing the application will allow the user to access R functionality again.
+To open the dashboard, execute ```EZ_FA()``` again.

 ## Factor Analysis
-The app includes 2 panels: In the factor panel, there is a Scree-plot, a sliding bar indicating the number of factors to be used in a principal component analysis, a sliding bar indicating what number to hide loadings at, and a choice between a "varimax" and "oblimin" rotated principal component analysis, scale Cronbach's Alpha, and scale item statistics.
+The app includes 3 panels: In the factor panel, there is a Scree-plot, a sliding bar indicating the number of factors to be used in a principal component analysis, a sliding bar indicating what number to hide loadings at, and a choice between a "varimax" and "oblimin" rotated principal component analysis, scale Cronbach's Alpha, and scale item statistics.
 Finally, if the 1st column in the dataframe is a dependent variable, it can be excluded from the analysis with the ```First Column is DV?``` box changed to "Yes".

 ## Subscales
 In the subscales tab, there is sliding bar that indicates which subscale to be analyzed, a subscale Cronbach's Alpha, Alpha-if-Item-Dropped for each item in the subscale, and item statistics for each item in the subscale.
 Items for a particular subscale are also displayed below the dial controlling which subscale to analyze and can be changed dynamically for easy copying and pasting.